richa211200/AR-Furniture-App/README.md

 # AR-Furniture-App
 Using Android ARCore - For best user experience of online furniture shopping !

+# What's Sceneview library?
+Built on top of sceneform and we don't need to add openGL to render images while using sceneview

 ## What's Sceneform library?
   - This lib provides essential functionality to build augmented reality scenes in Android apps
   - Includes features like - rendering 3D models, handling user interactions, managing AR session